-- As applicable, the City agrees to indemnify employees covered under this Agreement for the loss or destruction of the employee's tools subject to the following conditions: - These provisions shall apply when an employee's tools are lost or damaged due to fire or theft by burglary while the tools are properly on City property or being used by the employee in the course of City business. - 428.
-2. The employee must demonstrate that he/she has complied with all of the tool safekeeping rules required by the City at the employee's particular work location. - 429.
-Upon approval of this Agreement and prior to any losses, the employee must submit a list of his/her tools to his/her appointing officer and the latter must acknowledge and verify said inventory both as to existence of said tools and their necessity as relates to the employee's job duties.
-Tools not enumerated on said list shall not be governed by these provisions. - 4.
-The employee shall be responsible for using all reasonable means to preserve and protect his/her tools.
-Failure to do so shall relieve the City from any and all obligations under this section.
-Any employee making false or inaccurate claims under this section shall be subject to disciplinary action by his/her appointing officer. - 431.
-5. In the case of theft, the following procedures shall be followed in perfecting a claim: - 432. a.
-The employee shall submit a written statement made under penalty of perjury of the tools stolen to his/her appointing officer, the local police department and the Union.
+- 389. As applicable, the City agrees to indemnify employees covered under this Agreement for the loss or destruction of the employee's tools subject to the following conditions: - 390.1.These provisions shall apply when an employee's tools are lost or damaged due to fire or theft by burglary while the tools are properly on City property or being used by the employee in the course of City business. - The employee must demonstrate that he/she has complied with all of the tool safekeeping rules required by the City at the employee's particular work location. - 392.
+3. Upon approval of this Agreement and prior to any losses, the employee must submit a list of his/her tools to his/her appointing officer and the latter must acknowledge and verify said inventory both as to existence of said tools and their necessity as relates to the employee's job duties.
+Tools not enumerated on said list shall not be governed by these provisions.